Mantle Plumes and Convection Visualizations

 Convection Movies (more info) This page, on the website of Stephane Labrosse of ENS Lyon, presents some examples of flow motions resulting from convection calculations in different situations.
 All are for infinite Prandtl number and free-slip boundary conditions on horizontal surfaces

-Mantle Convection Movies On-Line at Caltech (more info) Animation of a proposed mechanism of superplume generation at the core/mantle boundary (succinct explanation included).
+Mantle Convection Movies On-Line at Caltech ( This site may be offline. ) Animation of a proposed mechanism of superplume generation at the core/mantle boundary (succinct explanation included).
 Third from the top in a series of ten animations depicting mantle convection; produced by Michael Gurnis' group at Caltech.

 Mantle Convection using Adaptive Mesh Refinement (more info) This page from the University of Texas at Austin gives a snapshot and brief description of an adaptive mesh refinement (AMR) global mantle convection simulation.
 Part of the TACC Scientific Visualization Gallery.